Skip to main content

 Technical Analysis

-CVE-2025-10410 is a Server-Side Request Forgery (SSRF) vulnerability identified in SourceCodester Link Status Checker version 1.0, specifically within the index.php file.
-The vulnerability arises from improper validation or sanitization of the 'proxy' argument, which an attacker can manipulate to cause the server to make unauthorized HTTP requests.
-SSRF vulnerabilities allow attackers to induce the server to send crafted requests to internal or external systems, potentially bypassing network access controls.
-This can lead to information disclosure, internal network scanning, or interaction with otherwise inaccessible services.
+CVE-2025-10410 is a server-side request forgery (SSRF) vulnerability identified in SourceCodester Link Status Checker version 1.0.
+The vulnerability resides in the index.php file, specifically in the handling of the 'proxy' argument.
+An attacker can manipulate this parameter to cause the server to make unintended HTTP requests to arbitrary URLs.
+SSRF vulnerabilities allow attackers to abuse the server as a proxy to access internal or external resources that may otherwise be inaccessible.
+This can lead to information disclosure, internal network reconnaissance, or further exploitation of internal services.
 The vulnerability can be exploited remotely without requiring user interaction or authentication, increasing its risk profile.
-The CVSS 4.0 base score is 5.3 (medium severity), reflecting that the attack vector is network-based, requires low attack complexity, no privileges, and no user interaction, but the impact on confidentiality, integrity, and availability is limited to low.
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-However, the public disclosure of the exploit details increases the risk of exploitation attempts.
-The vulnerability's presence in a web-based link status checking tool suggests that organizations using this software for monitoring or validating URLs could be vulnerable to SSRF attacks that may be leveraged for reconnaissance or pivoting within internal networks.
+The CVSS 4.0 base score is 5.3 (medium severity), reflecting that the attack vector is network-based with low attack complexity and no privileges or user interaction needed.
+The impact on confidentiality, integrity, and availability is limited but present, as the attacker can coerce the server into making requests that may expose sensitive data or trigger unintended actions.
+No patches or mitigations have been publicly disclosed yet, and no known exploits are currently observed in the wild.
+However, the public disclosure of the vulnerability increases the risk of exploitation attempts.

 Potential Impact